About the Fund

 For Community Groups/ Charities – case by case basis but up to a maximum of £500 https://ukcf.secure.force.com/forms/Generalupto1500

 Each application will be considered and funds paid directly into bank accounts.
-We intend to turn around decision very quickly within a few days.
+We intend to turn around a decision very quickly within a few days.

 New emergency flood relief fund for sport